Ayurveda has a concept of Swasthvritta “ Sphere of Health “

-There are 3 ways to it.
+There are 3 ways to do it.
 Either we can keep collecting the leaves or we can cut the weed down or we can make the soil(environment) unsuitable for its growth.
-In this illustration collecting the leaves is the maintenance of the disease, cutting the weed is killing the microbes or cancer cells etc, making soil infertile is turning the body environment hostile for the incubation of disease-causing factors.
+In this illustration collecting the leaves is the maintenance of the disease, cutting the weed is killing the microbes or cancer cells, etc, making soil infertile is turning the body environment hostile for the incubation of disease-causing factors.

 So Ayurveda works on mind and body, instead of killing external disease-causing factors.

 The body is dependent on the inputs from the outside environment for its survival.
-Soul, Mind and body derive their nutriment as well as aliment from outside.
+Soul, Mind, and body derive their nutriment as well as aliment from outside.

 Exposure to seasons guides the physiology of the body.
 Seasonal changes result in physiological jolts in the process of maintaining homeostasis in the body.
-These jolts cause minor diseases which are overcome rapidly by the body, but in the due course of time, these constant changes accelerate the ageing process.
+These jolts cause minor diseases which are overcome rapidly by the body, but in the due course of time, these constant changes accelerate the aging process.

 It is like getting your vehicle damaged at every sharp turn to avoid the fall and keep repairing it.
 There can be better ways than that.
 Foresight and preparations help in this.
-The concept of preventive healthcare is just like having the mirrors in the right place and applying brakes at the right time, and gradually, to minimize wear and tear.
+The concept of preventive healthcare is just like having the mirrors in the right place and applying brakes at the right time, gradually, to minimize wear and tear.

-If we prepare the body for the changes that are going to come, then there is no sudden collision with the seasonal changes.
+If we prepare the body for the changes that are going to come, then there is no sudden collision with seasonal changes.

 Because life is too beautiful and time is too precious to waste on getting sick!